the-cocktail/php-git-hooks/README.md

 Then run `composer install` or `composer update`. `pre-commit` hook will be installed or updated if it already exists.

+Follow composer suggests to configure your development environment.

 ## Usage

-Run `git commit` and pre-commit hook will check lint, PSR-2 coding standard compliance and phpstan
+Run `git commit` and pre-commit hook will check lint, PSR-2 coding standard compliance and phpstan if installed

-Use phpstan.neon.dist file to alter phpstan levels

 You can commit without start docker containers; the hook detect it and ask if you want to commit without check the code.